India: Community health workers bear brunt of COVID efforts | DW | 21.01.2022

 In Chhattisgarh, these female health workers are referred to by their colloquial name: mitanin.
 Door-to-door campaigns and the work carried out by mitanins have helped ward off rumors and get villagers inoculated.

-On some occasions, medical teams were chased away by locals when they tried to approach them, and women fled to forests.
+On some occasions, medical teams were chased away when they tried to approach locals, and women fled to forests.

-"I was lucky, but my colleagues in other districts were abused and sometimes pelted with stones during their COVID-19 surveys last year," said Sahu.
+"I was lucky, but my colleagues in other districts were abused and sometimes pelted with stones during their COVID-19 surveys last year," Sahu said.

-Sahu admits that some standard services that the organization provides, such as family planning, have taken a backseat due to COVID-19.
+Sahu added that some standard services that the organization provides, such as family planning, have taken a backseat during the pandemic.

-Sahu said her personal journey as an ASHA worker began with a strong desire to positively impact her community, especially for rural women in her state, who have limited access to medical facilities.
+Sahu said her personal journey as an ASHA worker began with a strong desire to have a positive impact on her community — especially for rural women in her state who have limited access to medical facilities.

-UNICEF, which has provided training to many frontline workers across the country, has also acknowledged the importance of ASHA workers.
+UNICEF, which has provided training to many front-line workers across India, has also acknowledged the importance of ASHA workers.

 "The training has ensured that the lifesaving work continues for the most vulnerable mothers, pregnant women and tribal community members, even under the most difficult circumstances," Yasumasa Kimura, UNICEF's India representative, told DW.